 Serious side effects after taking amlodipine are rare and happen in less than 1 in 10,000 people.

-Call a doctor straight away if you get:
+Call a doctor or contact 111 straight away if:

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to amlodipine.

-For a full list, see the leaflet inside your medicine packet.
+These are not all the side effects of amlodipine For a full list, see the leaflet inside your medicine packet.

-Amlodipine and breastfeeding
+Amlodipine and pregnancy

 Tell your doctor if you're taking any of these medicines before starting amlodipine:

-- the antibiotics clarithromycin, erythromycin or rifampicin
+- antibiotics such as clarithromycin, erythromycin or rifampicin

-- the antifungals itraconazole or ketoconazole
+- itraconazole or ketoconazole, antifungal medicines

 - medicines to treat HIV or HCV (hepatitis C virus)